Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 $ oxen remote status
 ```

 To remove a accidentally added file from the remote staging area you can use.
-If you do not pass the `--staged` flag, it will remove the actual file from the remote branch (TODO: unimplemented).
+If you do not pass the `--staged` flag, it will remove the actual file from the remote branch (TODO: right now the functionality only operates on staging area regardless of the  --staged flag).

 ```bash
 $ oxen remote rm --staged my-images/image.jpg